 5 July 2020 update

-Due to recent Stay at Home restrictions put in place in North Melbourne (3051), the Victorian Archives Centre is temporarily closed to visitors.
+Due to Stay at Home restrictions in place for Metropolitan Melbourne and Mitchell Shire, the Victorian Archives Centre is temporarily closed to visitors.

 This closure applies to Reading Room visits for the Public Record Office Victoria (PROV) and the National Archives of Australia.

-All bookings and record orders for July will be cancelled.
+All bookings and record orders while we are closed will be cancelled.